 - RGB effects occasionally desync, software sometimes doesn’t detect headset

 Ultimately, I’d say that the Aukey GH-55 headset is worth buying.
 While I was frustrated concerning the cable placement and RGB limitations, these are ultimately minor downsides for a headset that’s punching a good bit above its price range.
 My music listening experience was pleasant, and my gaming experience was improved by the 7.1 virtual surround sound.

 Feel free to comment below and let us know what you think of either the headset or our first, individual headset review, or if you have any questions we didn’t answer.
 Until that time comes, we’re signing off!

-If you’re interested in other headset then you can check out our roundup of the best gaming headsets under $50.
+If you’re interested in other headsets, then you can check out our roundup of the best gaming headsets under $50 this 2019.